Do Automatic Factuality Metrics Measure Factuality? A Critical Evaluation: Can we game factuality metrics?

 As a ``gaming'' strategy, we introduce innocuous phrases containing no factual content, testing their effect on metric scores as standalone inputs and as additions to existing summaries.
 These phrases, when appended, should not alter the factual accuracy of the summaries they accompany.
 Our goal here is to assess whether such neutral modifications can nonetheless inflate factuality scores.

-{\bf Strings for summary manipulation} We attempt to identify a set of strings that artificially inflate metric scores.
-To do so, we first identify the top 20th percentile of summaries ranked by each factuality metric, reasoning that these high-scoring summaries may contain patterns that raise scores, independent of context.
-To this end, we compute TF-IDF scores for all bigrams in these summaries, identifying those disproportionately present in summaries deemed ``factual'' by each metric.
+{\bf Strings for summary manipulation.} We attempt to identify a set of strings that artificially inflate metric scores by analyzing the top 20th percentile of summaries ranked by each factuality metric, reasoning that these high-scoring summaries may contain patterns that raise scores, independent of context.
+We then compute TF-IDF scores for bigrams in these high-scoring summaries to detect patterns disproportionately associated with "factual" summaries.

 We select from these the top 100 bigrams, aggregating results across metrics.
 This set includes, e.g., ``the document'' and ``document discusses''.
 We adopt the constant phrase ``the document discusses'' (\textbf{top} phrase) into all documents and observe whether metrics are responsive to this.
-We consider one additional phrase: such as ``The summary entails information in the document.'' (\textbf{assertion} phrase) which explicitly asserts factual consistency.
-The wording of this phrase varies slightly across metrics to align with their specific methods for evaluating factual consistency.
-The complete list of these phrases for each metric is provided in the Appendix \ref{appendix:gaming_phrases}.
-Finally, we append both phrases to the corresponding summaries \textbf{summ (+top)} and \textbf{summ (+assertion)}.
+We consider one additional phrase: ``The summary entails information in the document.'' (\textbf{assertion} phrase) which explicitly asserts factual consistency.\footnote{The wording of this phrase varies slightly across metrics to align with their specific methods for evaluating factual consistency.
+The complete list of these phrases for each metric is provided in the Appendix \ref{appendix:gaming_phrases}} Finally, we append both phrases to the corresponding summaries \textbf{summ (+top)} and \textbf{summ (+assertion)}.

-Our goal here is to determine whether the appended text unduly influences metrics, potentially resulting in inflated scores that do not accurately reflect the factual quality of the original content.

 We report the average pairwise difference in metric scores between the gamed versions of summaries and their original versions when evaluated for consistency with the source.
 Examples of these manipulated summaries and their corresponding scores are provided in Table \ref{tab:metric_gamed_summary_comparison}.